lusis/vogeler/README.md

 Getting started
 ---------------
-The first thing you Pythonistas might notice is that my setup stuff does squat.
-I haven't even gotten to that point to learn how setup.py works for my own stuff.
+So Vogeler has a real working setup.py now.
+Got some advice from a trusted Python guy.
+I've also uploaded it to PyPi so you can install from there if you like.

 Here's what you'll need:

 * RabbitMQ (2.0 is what I'm using)
 * CouchDB (1.0.1 is what I'm using)
 * Python 2.7 (Not even testing on anything else right now)
-* Modules: couchdbkit, amqplib, ConfigParser
+* Modules: couchdbkit, amqplib, ConfigParser (this should be defined properly in setup.py)

 The rest of the modules appear to be standard in 2.7 (json and such).
 I suppose I could dump a list of everything in my virtualenv...